Mobilpadde/NRAW.js/README.md

 })
 ```

-"What if I want to see a specific comment and I have it's id?" - Well, that's super easy like everything else:
+"What if I want to see a specific comment and I have its id?" - Well, that's super easy like everything else:

 ```javascript
 Reddit.subreddit("CatReactionGifs").post("2zmdf9").comment("cpkmvc4").exec(function(data){